Deep learning-based computational method for soft matter dynamics: Deep Onsager-Machlup method: Acknowledgments

 The authors thank Tiezheng Qian, Zhen Zhang, Masao Doi, Penger Tong, and Shigeyuki Komura for useful discussions.
-X. Xu is supported in part by National Natural Science Foundation of China (NSFC, No.~12004082, No.~12131010).
-D. Wang acknowledges support from Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023A1515012199) and Shenzhen Science and Technology Innovation Program (Grant No. JCYJ20220530143803007, RCYX20221008092843046).
+X. Xu is supported in part by National Natural Science Foundation of China (NSFC, No.~12374209, No.~12004082, No.~12131010).
+D. Wang is partially supported by National Natural Science Foundation of China (Grant No. 12101524, 12422116), Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023A1515012199), Shenzhen Science and Technology Innovation Program (Grant No. JCYJ20220530143803007, RCYX20221008092843046, GXWD20201231105722002-202008291\\ 62111001), Guangdong Provincial Key Laboratory of Mathematical Foundations for Artificial Intelligence (2023B1212010001), and Hetao Shenzhen-Hong Kong Science and Technology Innovation Cooperation Zone Project (No.HZQSWS-KCCYB-2024016).